spotinst/help/src/docs/elastigroup/features/scaling/simple-scaling-policies.md

 - Amount: Set the number of instances that fits the expression.
 This depends on the Action Type you choose.
 - Cooldown: After a scaling action, there will be no new scaling action until this amount of time (seconds) has passed.

-## Create a  Scale Down Policy

-To create a Down scaling policy, do the following:
-1. In the Elastigroup, go to the Scaling tab.
-2. Under Simple Scaling Policies/Down Scaling Policies, click Add, and then click on the policy name to open the form.
-3. Complete the form for the Down Scale Policy.
-The form is like that of an Up scale policy, except for the list of actions available in the Action field.
-Choose from the following Actions:
-   - Set Capacity Range: Similar to up scaling.
-   - Remove: The default value for down scaling.
-Remove the specified number of instances or vCPU units.
-   - Set maximum of: Set a new maximum capacity value for the Elastigroup.
-   - Decrease: Decrease capacity by a specified percentage.

-## Advanced Parameters
+### Advanced Parameters

-If necessary, you can also use advance parameters to define the scaling criteria.
+If necessary, you can also use advanced parameters to define the scaling criteria.
 - Statistic: The type of value you will utilize.
 Options are:
   - Average
   - Maximum